LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 In the name of delusion,

-are you the joke,

-are you the problem
+are you the joke?

-we´re coming from?

 &nbsp;

+You never come no more;

-You behaved like us,
+you behaved like us

-as we don't exist at all,
+we don't exist at all

-and you never come no more,

-I wish you saved me regardless,

-I wish not wishing.
+I wish to wish no more.

 &nbsp;

-Dad packed his stuff

-a long time ago,

-fled to his children in Heaven;

-you are not a savior;

-where is our mom?
+I wish you saved me regardless

+of my own paranoia.

 &nbsp;

+But dad packed his stuff

+to his children in Heaven,

+he fled a long time ago;

+you are no savior.

+&nbsp;

-Didn't you love me?
+Didn't you love us?

 why are you smiling

-as I go cold?
+as we go cold?

+I see, no love.